Groping In The Dark

 Operation Radd-ul-Fasaad has been launched in the aftermath of the recent deadly suicide attack at Sehwan Sharif.
 The blast claimed lives of 88 devotees and injured hundreds more at a crowded shrine.
 Jon Boone in his article, Pakistan Launches Crackdown As Isis Shrine Attack Toll Rises To 88, published in The Guardian cites military chief General Qamar Javed Bajwa who appealed for calm while telling Pakistanis, “Your security forces shall not allow hostile powers to succeed.”
 But, in a strongly worded statement, he vowed that, “Each drop of the nation’s blood shall be revenged and revenged immediately.”
 This was not the usual condolence offered after every ruthless attack to national security in Pakistan but was characterized by a severe agitation to avenge the innocent lives in retaliation to the national lament.
 A statement was issued by the Inter-Services Public Relations (ISPR) that over 100 militants had been shot dead in nationwide security crackdown.
 “In wake of recent upsurge in terrorist incidents in the country, officials searched 350 houses, arresting at least 42 suspects,” according to an article report published in the Express Tribune, Sehwan Blast Aftermath: Over 90 Detained In Search Operations In Twin Cities.

-The imperative question, however, that remains unanswered till date is, have we ever strived to unveil the reality of those ‘nameless’ people who are anonymously detained and incarcerated in the unknown internment center without being afforded a fair trial or legal assistance?
+The imperative question, however, that remains unanswered to date is, have we ever strived to unveil the reality of those ‘nameless’ people who are anonymously detained and incarcerated in the unknown internment center without being afforded a fair trial or legal assistance?
 Doesn’t this amount to ignoring the possibility that these people could be innocent, one of whom may have been termed as a ‘scapegoat’?

 The Human Rights Commission of Pakistan (HRCP) in its report published in 2015 revealed that, “After APS incident, Pakistan resumed executions of the death penalty convicts, instead of only the ones convicted for terrorism offences.
 The overwhelming majority of the individuals executed through the year were not ‘hardcore terrorists’, for whom the executions had purportedly been resumed.”
 Taha Siddiqui and Declan Walsh noted in their article titled In Pakistan, Detainees Are Vanishing In Covert Jails, published in The New York Times that “Mr. Muhammad was one of dozens of detainees who have died in military detention in Pakistan in the past year and a half, amid accounts of torture, starvation and extrajudicial execution from former detainees, relatives and human rights monitors.”